dockstore/dockstore-documentation/docs/launch-with/mybinder-launch-with.rst

 .. figure:: /assets/images/docs/notebook-info-page.png
    :alt: Public notebook page

-When Dockstore launches a notebook to MyBinder, MyBinder reads `certain <https://repo2docker.readthedocs.io/en/latest/specification.html>`_ configuration files from the source GitHub repository and uses them to build a kernel image.
-This kernel image contains the specified software dependencies, is used to back the notebook environment, and is cached, making subsequent launches faster.
+When a notebook is launched, MyBinder reads `requirements.txt` and `other configuration files <https://repo2docker.readthedocs.io/en/latest/specification.html>`_ from the source GitHub repository and uses them to build a kernel image.
+This kernel image contains the specified software packages, backs the notebook environment, and is cached, making subsequent launches faster.

 .. figure:: /assets/images/docs/mybinder/starting-repository.png
    :alt: Starting repository

-.. note: MyBinder is a non-profit, and its computational resources vary, causing launches to `sometimes fail <https://discourse.jupyter.org/t/binder-startup-stuck-at-pulling-image/22298/2>`_ during periods of high load.
-In the event of a failure, you might retry later, or donate more compute to MyBinder.
+.. note: MyBinder is a non-profit, and its compute resources vary over time, causing launches to `sometimes fail <https://discourse.jupyter.org/t/binder-startup-stuck-at-pulling-image/22298/2>`_ during periods of high load.
+In the event of a failure, you might retry later, or donate more servers to MyBinder.

 After MyBinder builds the kernel image, it displays the notebook within a Jupyter-based UI: